sfbarragan845/bloc_architecture_gif_example/README.md

 # bloc_architecture

-This project aims to design a simple blockchain architecture, exemplifying the use of the data layer, domain layer and application layer to display gif images.
+This project aims to design a simple bloc architecture, exemplifying the use of the data layer, domain layer and application layer to display gif images.